nitlang/nit/lib/serialization/README.md

 The deserialized instance will not be the same instance, but they should be equal.
 So, in this case, we can compare both instances with `==` to test their equality.

-Some conditions applies to the classes that can be annotated as `auto_serializable`.
+Some conditions applies to the classes that can be annotated as `serialize`.
 All attributes of the class must be serializable, runtime errors will be raised when trying to serialize non-serializable attributes.

 In the class `Person`, all attributes are typed with classes the standards library.
 These common types are defined defined as serializable by this project.
-The attributes could also be typed with user-defined `auto_serializable` classes or any other subclass of `Serializable`.
+The attributes could also be typed with user-defined `serialize` classes or any other subclass of `Serializable`.

 ~~~
-# This `auto_serializable` class is composed of two `auto_serializable` attributes
+# This `serialize` class is composed of two `serialize` attributes
 class Partnership
-	auto_serializable
+	serialize

 	var partner_a: Person
 	var partner_b: Person